w3f/polkadot-wiki/docs/learn/learn-governance.md

 Council motion that pass with a 3/5 (60%) super-majority - but without reaching unanimous support - will move to a public referendum under a neutral, majority-carries voting scheme.
-In the case that all members of the council vote in favor of a motion, the vote is considered unanimous and becomes a referendum with [negative turnout bias](#adaptive-quorum-biasing).
+In the case that all members of the council that voted are in favor of a motion, the vote is considered unanimous and becomes a referendum with [negative turnout bias](#adaptive-quorum-biasing).

 :::note Explainer video on the Council